kivy/python-for-android/doc/source/apis.rst

 When writing an Android application you may want to access the normal Android APIs, which are available in Java.
-It is by calling these that you would normally accomplish everything from vibration, to opening other applications, to accessing sensor data.
+It is by calling these that you would normally accomplish everything from vibration, to opening other applications, to accessing sensor data, to controlling settings like screen orientation and wakelocks.

 These APIs can be accessed from Python to perform all of these tasks and many more.
 This is made possible by the `Pyjnius